Estate Planning CanadaHow Pet Guardianship Works When You Die

 Today, I want to talk about pet guardianship because a pet is part of the family and an asset.

-I will be looking at a Canadian online company, Epilogue, to help you draw up a legal Will online, including Pet Guardianship.
+I will look at a Canadian online company, Epilogue, to help you draw up a legal Will online, including pet guardianship.

-- Should you leave a monetary gift for your pet’s new owner when you die?
+• When you die, should you leave a monetary gift for your pet’s new owner?

 How To Ensure Your Pet Will Be Cared For After You Die